Understanding Your Child's Toileting Behaviors with Pediatric Pelvic Floor Therapy: Overactive vs. Underactive Bladder

 Delayed or inconsistent toilet training

-Pediatric Pelvic Floor Physical Therapy
+What will Pediatric Pelvic Floor Physical Therapy include?

-Teaching healthy bladder habits
+Teaching 'healthy' bladder habits

-Improving pelvic floor muscle coordination
+Improving pelvic floor muscle strength and coordination

 Addressing related issues like constipation